- 24 Credit Hours

 - Evaluate the impact of instructional practices through precise program evaluation techniques in a data-driven decision-making environment.

 - Troubleshoot technical hardware and software issues in common educational settings.

 - Recognize and evaluate trends in educational technology.

 Technology Specialist only (non-degree program) Requirements

 - Must have a valid teaching license.

-- Upon successful completion of all state required tests (see ISBE website and Tech Specialist FAQ), students will be eligible to earn the Technology Specialist Endorsement.
+- Upon successful completion of all state required tests (see ISBE website), students will be eligible to earn the Technology Specialist Endorsement.